 Teachers' Review: Martina

-I came to Bowers English School in September.
+I arrived in September.
 Having never worked in an eikaiwa, I was not sure what to expect from this experience, but I had been in Japan before so I was very thrilled to start a job in the Shizuoka prefecture.

 Now, after almost three months, I can say I am very happy I found this job.
 The school environment is very friendly and the classes are well organised.
 Beside this, the owners Hiroko and her daughter Ranie are very special persons and I am lucky to have met them.